gyorilab/emmaa/doc/reports/askee_month10_report.rst

 Improved EMMAA query UI and REST API
 ------------------------------------
-This month we made various changes to EMMAA service to improve user experience for both users querying models via interactive interface and accessing REST API programmatically.
+This month we made various changes to the EMMAA service to improve user experience for both users querying models via the interactive web interface and through the REST API programmatically.

-With adding intervention-based dynamical queries described in the previous section, we now support four types of queries.
-We updated the names of the query types to more descriptive and added instructions on how to submit and interpret the results for each of the query types using EMMAA interactive query tool.
+Having added intervention-based dynamical queries as described in the previous section, we now support four types of queries.
+We updated the names of the query types to be more descriptive and added instructions on how to submit and interpret the results for each of the query types using the EMMAA interactive query tool.

 .. image:: ../_static/images/query_page_4_types.png
    :align: center
 *Query page showing four types of queries, description and the form*

-Over the last several months we reported adding various endpoints to EMMAA REST API to facilitate integration with Uncharted UI.
-During this reporting period we extended and improved the REST API and added a Swagger documentation that describes the methods, input requirements, and expected responses for each endpoint.
+Over the last several months we reported adding various endpoints to the EMMAA REST API to facilitate integration with the Uncharted UI.
+During this reporting period we extended and improved the REST API and added an automatically rendered Swagger documentation that describes the methods, input requirements, and expected responses for each endpoint.
 We grouped the endpoints into three categories corresponding to the goals for which they can be used (retrieving EMMAA models' metadata, getting latest models' updates, and running EMMAA queries).
-Previous `/run_query` endpoint that allowed running any type of queries was replaced with four separate endpoints for each of the query type for convinience and better validation of user input.
+The previous `/run_query` endpoint that allowed running any type of query was replaced with four separate endpoints for each of the query types for convinience and better validation of user input.

 .. image:: ../_static/images/rest_api.png